3rd-Eden/jQuery-scrollector/README.md

 Scroll to a destination based on the hash the url

 	wwww.example.com/longlist/#div.item h3 // will scroll to the first div.item h3 element

+## Animations

+The latest version of Scrollector also features build in animation support using the jQuery UI framework.
+These animations are only trigged once the page is loaded as they require an addition to the CSS3 syntax.
+By adding `!effectname` at the end of the CSS3 selector you tell Scrollector to execute the effect after we have scrolled to the correct location.
+For example:

+	wwww.example.com/longlist/#div.item h3!highlight // scroll to div.item h3 and does a highlight effect on the element

+If you don't have jQuery UI added to your page, these effects will not execute and the page will continue to operate as normal.

+### Available animations
+blind,bounce,clip,drop,explode,fold,highlight,puff,pulsate,scale,shake,size and slide ( transfer is also checked by the regexp, but there is no element to transfer to )